nak/pytest_mproc/docsrc/index.rst

 Node-scoped Fixtures
 ====================

-With the system now allowing execution of mutliple workers on a single machine, and execution across multiple machines, this introduces a new level of scoping of fixtures:  *node*-scoped fixtures.
-A fixture scoped to '*node*' is instantiated once per node and such instance is only available to workers on that node.
+With the system now allowing execution of multiple workers on a single machine, and execution across multiple machines, this introduces another level of scoping of fixtures:  *node*-scoped fixtures.
+A node-level fixture is instantiated once per node and such instance is only available to workers (aka all test processes) on that node.

-To declare a fixture to be scoped to a node:
+To declare a fixture to be scoped to a node, which declares the optional autouse:

 .. code-block:: python